Douglasiptv/cinema_booking_system/README.md

 ## Notes for Beginners / Known Limitations
 - In **seat creation** (Admin), the CSS is only designed for **5 columns per row**.
 You can define more rows and columns in the backend, but on the frontend, each row displays as 5 columns.
 For example, if you define 10 columns in one row, R1 will display as 2 rows.
 - Make sure your project folder includes a folder named `uploads/`.
 Otherwise, the pictures you upload for movie posters or profile pictures will **not be displayed**.
-- As a student developer, I welcome constructive feedback and questions! 😄

 ---

 ## How to Import Database